aaronpostus/aaronpostus/README.md

 ### Hi there, my name is Aaron Post 👋
-🔭 I’m currently working on completing my BS in Computer and Information Science at The Ohio State University!
+🔭 By May 5th, I will have completed my BS in Computer Science at The Ohio State University!
 🌱 I’m currently learning AWS -- I just made an application called "SimpleDrive" that makes use of Cognito and S3 buckets.
 ❤️ I love working on interactive software that reaches people.